darius-despain/z-prefix-app/README.md

 ## Noteworthy Mentions:

 ### Additional Features:
-Though not required, I implemented the following because I felt it necessary for a useful application.
+Though not required, I implemented the following because I felt they were necessary for a useful application.

 - Profile page (supported with API endpoints)
     - View profile information